thirumalaics/interview_prep/Summaries/SPARK/Executor memory.md

 - user has to deal with managing the allocated memory
 ## What is interning of Strings?
 ## What is off-heap space used for in Spark?
-- in spark, off-heap memory used for certain use-cases(interning of strings)
+- in spark, off-heap memory used for certain use-cases(interning of strings and JVM overheads)
 - as per caching level, off-heap memory can be used to store ***serialized dataframes***
 - if we are running out of memory, we can try to use [off-heap memory more](https://medium.com/@sathamn.n/spark-on-heap-and-off-heap-memory-in-pyspark-7016b48f8512#:~:text=On%2DHeap%20memory%20refers%20to,managed%20by%20the%20operating%20system.%E2%80%9D)